jessfraz/blog/content/post/the-life-of-a-github-action.md

   resolves = ["branch cleanup"]
 }

-## This is our action, you can have more than one but we just have this one for this example.
+## This is our action, you can have more than one but we just have this one for our example.
 ## I named it branch cleanup, and since it is our last action run it matches the name in the resolves
 ## section above.
 action "branch cleanup" {